DOsinga/pydroste/README.md

 # PyDroste

-Small python project to generate movies with a droste effect.
+Small python project to generate movies with a droste effect or to create zoomable movies using DALLE

 ## Installation